-The second scenario is that of a network administrator concerned with keeping unauthorized equipment from his network, such as cheap commodity access points, which employees bring in without permission, testing or although exciting, is not likely to change this general tendency.
+The second scenario is that of a network administrator concerned with keeping unauthorized equipment from his network, such as cheap commodity access points, which employees bring in without permission, testing or configuration assessment.
+Even if an employee introducing such a device changes its wireless interface's MAC address and other settings, active fingerprinting is likely to expose it as being of different architecture than the approved devices.